NLGithubWP/tech-notebook/problem set 1 solution.md

   But acceptor 3 accept it, acceptor 3 did't receive any prepare request and it didn't give a promise that he will reject acceptors with small proposal number.

-  Now the situation is (1, A) is accepted after (2, B) is chosen, which is violate with rule P2.
+  Now the situation is (1, A) is accepted after (2, B) is chosen, which violates rule P2.

 So this is not correct.